laravel-china/laravel-docs/collections.md

         ]
     */

-在这个例子里，调用 `flatten` 方法时不传入深度参数会遍历嵌套数组降维成一维数组，生成 `['iPhone 6S', 'Apple', 'Galaxy S7', 'Samsung']`，传入深度参数能让你限制降维嵌套数组的层数。
+In this example, calling `flatten` without providing the depth would have also flattened the nested arrays, resulting in `['iPhone 6S', 'Apple', 'Galaxy S7', 'Samsung']`.
+Providing a depth allows you to restrict the levels of nested arrays that will be flattened.

 <a name="method-flip"></a>
 #### `flip()` {#collection-method}

-将集合中的键和对应的数值进行互换：
+The `flip` method swaps the collection's keys with their corresponding values:

     $collection = collect(['name' => 'taylor', 'framework' => 'laravel']);